Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 15.1 Financial Impact Summary

-The addition of Math Dash Coach significantly improves the long-term financial sustainability of Math Dash without changing the core product's simplicity or the one-time purchase model for the game itself.
+The addition of Ready Steady Math Coach significantly improves the long-term financial sustainability of Ready Steady Math without changing the core product's simplicity or the one-time purchase model for the game itself.

 **Base scenario financial impact:**